How to Run a Canvass Without Buying a Commercial Voter File (Using Your Own List)

 Closing the gap with shoe leather

 Without modeled scores or consumer overlays, your advantage is message and presence: more thoughtful scripts, more repeat visits, more relational follow-up.
 A simpler list with disciplined visit tracking often beats a fancy file that sits in a spreadsheet.
+Pair turf work with relational organizing so supporters reach people you will never find on a walk list alone.

 When you might upgrade later